Contempt

 For contempt actions for custody, the court can subject the custodial parent to incarceration and fines if they do not comply.
 Visitation rights can be addressed, but custody cannot.
 Custody issues would require a separate action to be filed based on the issues that brought the contempt action or other changes in circumstance.

 It is important to discuss your situation with an attorney.
 Whether you are the one filing a contempt action or the subject of one, we are here to protect your rights and help you through this tough matter.
-Get started by calling South Atlanta Family Law Firm in McDonough, GA at (404) 494-0027.
+Get started by calling South Atlanta Family Law Firm in Stockbridge, GA at 404-494-0027.